D. Profiles of your preferences

 When you request us to provide you with one of our products or services, we use information about you:

-- To fulfil our contractual obligations when providing certain professional services including accounts examination and book keeping; and
+- To fulfil our contractual obligations when providing certain professional services including accounts examination and bookkeeping.

 - To fulfil regulatory responsibilities required of us when providing those services.